Protegrity-Developer-Edition/protegrity-developer-edition/README.md

         "default-platform": "linux/amd64"
         ```
     4. Save and close the file.
+    5. Some services are profile enabled, ensure to use the `--profile` flag while starting the services.
+       - Run the `docker compose up -d` from the `protegrity-developer-edition` directory to start the default services.
-    5. Run the `docker compose up -d` from the `protegrity-developer-edition` directory.
+       - Run the `docker compose --profile synthetic up -d` from the `protegrity-developer-edition` directory to start the `synthetic` profiled services.

 ### Preparing the system